Postmodern Urban Spaces: A City Tour

 This event has now ended.
 Please view this page to see all our upcoming events.

-Dr. David Ley, Professor of Urban Geography at UBC, will take us through Vancouver’s downtown and inner city districts and will emphasize the changing social values of postmodern culture as these are expressed and reproduced in the urban landscape.
-He will illustrate various views and challenges of the postmodern city.
+Please join us Saturday, July 8 from 9 am to 1 pm as David takes us through Vancouver's downtown and inner city districts, emphasizing the changing social values of postmodern culture as expressed and reproduced in these urban landscapes.
+He will discuss the various views and challenges of the postmodern city.

-You will gain a deeper understanding of how to read cities by their urban landscape, using Vancouver as a model.
-The concepts of postmodernity and pluralism will be given concrete form as we study the development of various urban spaces, and will enable us to gain insight into the city as a mission field.
+An always-popular summer event, the tour will give participants a deeper understanding of how to read cities by their urban landscape, using Vancouver as a model.
+The concepts of postmodernity and pluralism will be given concrete form as we study the development of various urban spaces and will enable us to gain insight into the city as a mission field.

-The charter bus will begin at Regent College departing at 9:30 am and will travel through Westside neighbourhoods to Downtown, through Gastown, the Downtown Eastside, Chinatown, Granville Island, Fairview Slopes, Shaughnessy, Oakridge, and then return to Regent at 1 pm.
+The charter bus will depart from Regent College at 9:30 am (please arrive by 9 am) and will travel through Westside neighbourhoods to downtown Vancouver, through Gastown, the Downtown Eastside, Chinatown, Granville Island, Fairview Slopes, Shaughnessy, and Oakridge before returning to Regent at 1 pm.

 DL: A city's landscape is like a book.
 It can be read and interpreted to understand the story (or stories) of important values and groups in the society of the time.
 The tour aims to teach people to read the landscape, which adds to our enjoyment of urban life.